freshfork/p5.EasyCam/README.md

   box(200);
 }
 ```
-Mouse left-drag will rotate the camera around the subject, a right drag will zoom in and out, and a middle-drag will pan.
-A double-click restores the camera to its original position.
+To control the movement of the camera:

+**rotate** around the look-at point: left-click and drag mouse or touch drag

+**pan** the scene: middle-click and drag the mouse or two-finger drag

+**zoom** out/in: right-click drag or pinch/spread

+**reset** to the starting state: double-click or double-tap

 The camera is positioned on a sphere whose radius is a given distance from the look-at point.
 Rotations are around the looked-at point.